njpcapoun/aurum-main/README.md

 # aurum-main
 IS&amp;T Classroom Assignment Enhancement - Main Repo

-This repository will eventually hold the central contents for our group's capstone project.
-We are currently in early stages of development so the exact purpose of this repo is unknown at this time.
+This is the main Github repository for our ClassroomAssignment Project for the Capstone Project at UNO, CSCI-4970.
+We are Team Aurum and continued development on this project from a previous group.
+Primarily worked during the Spring semester of 2019.

 ## Group Members
 Noah Capoun